1997–98 Dallas Mavericks season: Notable highlights

-One notable highlight of the regular season was a game against the 2-time defending NBA champion Chicago Bulls at the United Center on December 29, 1997, where Wells fouled out of the game in just three minutes, which was an NBA record for fouling out in the shortest amount of time; Nelson used a strategy for Wells to foul Bulls forward and rebound-specialist Dennis Rodman, who is known as a poor free throw shooter.
-However, the plan backfired as Rodman shot 9–12 from the foul line, and the Bulls defeated the Mavericks, 111–105.
+Another notable highlight of the season occurred on December 29, 1997, in a road game against the 2-time defending NBA champion Chicago Bulls at the United Center; Wells fouled out of the game in just three minutes, which was an NBA record for fouling out in the shortest amount of time.
+Nelson used a strategy for Wells to foul Bulls forward, and rebound-specialist Dennis Rodman, who is known as a poor free throw shooter.
+However, the plan backfired as Rodman shot 9–12 from the foul line, and the Bulls defeated the Mavericks by a score of 111–105.
 The Bulls would go on to defeat the Utah Jazz in six games in the 1998 NBA Finals for their third consecutive NBA championship, and sixth overall in eight years.